celestiaorg/celestia-app/pkg/proof/README.md

 the API for generating and verifying share commitment proofs to data root is still not exposed.
 These proofs are only used as part of the Celestia [consensus](https://celestiaorg.github.io/celestia-app/specs/consensus.html) internally.

-#### Compact proofs
+#### PFB proofs

-More compact proofs can be generated, but are out of the scope of this document.
+More [compact proofs](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md#pfb-fraud-proof) can be generated to prove inclusion of a blob in a Celestia square, but are out of the scope of this document.
 More details can be found in [ADR-011](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md).